Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Experiments

-\paragraph{Experimental settings.} All experimental results are averaged over 30 independent runs with different random seeds.
-We set the number of candidate architecture in each $|\mathcal{P}_t|=100$.
-We attach all source codes with the submission and will release them in the final version.
+\textbf{Experimental settings.} All experimental results are averaged over 30 independent runs with different random seeds.
+We set the number of candidate architecture $|\mathcal{P}_t|=100$.
 We utilize the popular NAS tabular datasets of Nasbench101 (NB101) \cite{ying2019bench} and Nasbench201 (NB201) \cite{NASBench201} for evaluations.
-TW and TW-2G stand for our TW using 1-gram and 2-gram representation respectively.
+TW and TW-2G stand for our TW using 1-gram and 2-gram representation, respectively.
+We release the Python code for our experiments at \url{https://github.com/ntienvu/TW_NAS}.